thirteen23/figma-harmonograph-plugin/README.md

 ![thirteen23 harmonograph cover](documentation/cover.png)

 [thirteen23 harmonograph](https://github.com/thirteen23/figma-harmonograph) is a Figma plugin that allows you to create beautiful mathematical art!
-This powerful tool allows you to generate intricate and beautiful harmonographs.
-Customize your harmonograph the frequency, amplitude, and steps in simple mode, or jump into advanced mode to take full control!
-If you need some inspiration, click the 'Spin Me' button for a randomized harmonograph.
+This powerful tool simulates a harmonograph and allows you to generate intricate and beautiful line art.
+Customize your harmonograph by editing the frequency, amplitude, and steps in simple mode, or jump into advanced mode to take full control!
+If you need some inspiration, click the “Spin Me” button for a randomized pattern.

 ## Usage

-- Navigate to the [thirteen23 harmonograph](https://github.com/thirteen23/figma-harmonograph) plugin page, select Open in… and select your desired Figma file.
+- Navigate to the [thirteen23 harmonograph](https://www.figma.com/community/plugin/1370490188129833310/thirteen23-harmonograph) plugin page, select Open in… and select your desired Figma file.
-- Save or Like it to use it later in Figma.
+- Save or Like it to access it later in Figma.
 Go to **Plugins / Saved / thirteen23 harmonograph**

 <picture>
 	<source media="(prefers-color-scheme: dark)" srcset="./documentation/divider-dark.png">